Harriet, Arkansas

 Harriet is an unincorporated community in Searcy County, Arkansas, United States.
 Harriet is located at the junction of Arkansas highways 14 and 27, 8.5 mi northeast of Marshall.
 Harriet has a post office with ZIP code 72639.

-The Basingers are a prominent family in the community, and are distantly related to Academy Award-winning actress Kim Basinger.
+Harriet is only 6.4 miles from the Buffalo National River, and an industry of river guiding and canoeing supplies has cropped up around the whitewater river.
+The community is also very close to the Ozark-St. Francis National Forest.
+The Blanchard Springs Caverns are only 25 miles to the east.
+The Basingers are a prominent family living in the Harriet area, and are distantly related to actress Kim Basinger.

 Education

 Harriet is within the Searcy County School District.

 Harriet had been in what was the Marshall School District.
 On July 1, 2004, the Marshall School District and the Leslie School District consolidated to form the Searcy County School District, with the Marshall district annexing Leslie.
+All children in Searcy County are bussed to Marshall for school.